digitalyoshixi/zettelkasten/content/Security/Shellcode.md

 tags:
   - binary_exploitation
 ---
-Byte data to be loaded into a program and executed as a [[Payload]].
+Byte data to be loaded into a program and executed as assembly for the [[Central Processing Unit|CPU]].
 Oftentimes this payload is to spawn a [[Shell]] for arbitrary command execution
 # Concepts
 - [[Shellcode Injection Into Codecave]]
 - [[Shellcode For Bash Shell]]